ehultee/ehultee.github.io/_pages/group.md

 processing large datasets in Python.
 Thanks to a remote connection to the lab computer, he can do this work from anywhere!
 When he is not coding, Finn is an avid outdoorsman.

-**Aiden Pape** (Computer Science '25) joins MINT as a research assistant for Spring 2024.
+**Aiden Pape** (Computer Science '25) joined MINT as a research assistant for Spring 2024.
-Aiden will develop and document open-source software for multi-variate statistical analysis of glaciological observations.
+Aiden is developing and documenting open-source software for multi-variate statistical analysis of glaciological observations.

+**Rohan Acharya** (Computer Science '27) joined MINT as a research intern for Spring 2024.
+He assists Aiden in troubleshooting code and ensuring results are broadly interpretable.